EseEgbe/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

-# Hello, World
+# Project 0x01.
+Python - if/else, loops, functions
 Project done during **Software Engineering program** at **ALX**.
 It aims to learn about if, if ... else statements, comments, while and for loops, break and continue statements, range and functions in **Python**

 ## Technologies
 * Python Scripts are written with Python 3